Architectural Cedar Ceiling Beams

 Cedar plank only come in 12′ foot lengths which mean we would have a seam.
 Well I do not like to see seams anywhere, so we had to come up with a solution.
 (Side bar: I am so anti seams, I requested all my marble countertops be one solid piece with zero seams.
 Yep I am that person) One thought was to piece the beams together and have metal bands wrap the seam.
 Which could work but I was not thrilled about the metal bands, I wanted it to look more natural.
 So we decided to build a 1’foot cedar cap box for either end to wrap the beam and make up the distance.

 Prior to installing the cap we needed to cut out the crown molding.
-For this task we used a Dremel tool which gave us an precise straight line, which elevated any gaps.
+For this task we used a Dremel Cordless Rotary Tool Kit, which gave us an precise straight line, which elevated any gaps.
 Just make sure your measurement is accurate, and based off the final width of your beam and cap.

 The final step of this project was to slide the cap over the beam into the crown gap and nail into place.
 So here is a look at the final result of adding our own architectural beams to the living room.